rcdigital/kanbam/README.md

-kanbam
+Kanb.am
 ======

-Kanbam Tool for project management tools
+Kanb.am simulate the kanban board for agile projects integrated with tools of project management.